PaperPrototype/Course-Guidebook/Guidelines/english.md

 ## OMG_GUIDELINE_001
 **INTRODUCING NEW CONCEPTS**

 When introducing a new concept don't use any technical jargon or concepts.
 Instead use plain english and simple words.
 Be as concise as possible.
-Don't be vaque give drawings and explain things.
+Don't be vague, give drawings and explain things.
 Once the student understand it tell them something like
 "...mesh format a triangle is made using 3 positions.
 The correct term for "positions in space" would be, vertices."